shad-1/Learning-Log/README.md

 - If you feel lost on a topic, type out a message to your team in a note.
 Odds are you will think of a new question to google, and often enough, it will lead you to answers.
 (1/7/21)
 - Get wins quickly.
 (1/25/22)
   - Take a moment to connect how the win will help you realize your vision of company and personal growth.

+- Pull the latest changes on all feature branches daily!
+  - You should also do this on the dev/master branches for other services, but it's especially important to do it on every feature branch.
+(4/7/22)
 ### Feeling Stuck
 - When feeling stuck, draw it out.
   - If you spend more than 30 minutes planning on your own, call someone in or just get started and re-evaluate in 30.
   - If you don't know everything, but you do know some things, jump in on those things and ship something daily.
 (1/19/22)
+- If something just doeesn't make sense, pull the latest on everything!
+Assume that others are fixing things.
+(4/7/22)

   ### Handling Distractions